dbmdz/wolpi/docs/index.md

 ## Operating Wolpi

-Wolpi provides all the necessities to run it both on traditional servers and in cloud environments:
+Wolpi provides everything required to run it both on traditional servers and in cloud environments:

 - Runnable as a standalone JAR or OCI container
 - Full support for HTTP caching semantics (ETags, Last-Modified, Cache-Control, etc.) to easily